CULT METHODS: HOW ALFRED SLOAN &

-Robert Moses (center) was the most powerful person in New York City for more than 40 years, yet was never elected.
+Robert Moses (center) was the most powerful person in New York City for 38 years, yet was never elected.
 Alfred Sloan (right) ruthlessly pushed to build freeways and dispose of electric railway systems.

 Powerful and exclusive dedication/devotion to an explicit person or creed.

 New York City parks and roads czar Robert Moses worked the levers of power like Merlin, but he inherited his arrogance from his grandmother, who dealt with lineups for anything by butting her way to the front.